ignaciogrigas/grupo_9_corEnergy/corEnergy.md

 ##### Developers:

 - Ignacio Grigas: My name is Ignacio Grigas and I am 21 years old.
 I live in Ciudad Autonoma de Buenos Aires and study industrial design at Universidad de Buenos Aires.
-I intend to mingle both my designing skills and porgramming skils in order to create aesthetic and functional websites.
+I intend to mingle both my designing skills and porgramming skills in order to create aesthetic and functional websites.
 Hopefully, some time in the future I would be able to join the IoT world which I truly admire.

 - Luciano Benedetti: My name is Luciano Benedetti, i´m 25 years old.
 Currently, i´m working at Ezeiza international airport as an air traffic controller in the control tower.
 I have lived my whole life in a city called Monte grande, nearby the airport in which I work.